The Pooled Employer Plan (PEP): 5 Big Benefits for Your Small Business

 Because the P3 assumes most fiduciary responsibilities, employers are not subject to the same level of liability.
 However, to be sure the plan is problem-free, it's important to choose a P3 that will maintain professional standards such as acting in the best interests of the participants, meeting plan deadlines, and carrying out general duties.

-The Pooled Plan Provider does it all for you
+What the Pooled Plan Provider does for you

-The Pew Charitable Trust study also found that lack of administrative resources was the second biggest obstacle to offering employees a quality retirement plan.
-Many businesses don’t have the time, technology or infrastructure to carry out the duties of retirement administration.
+Many businesses don't have the time, technology, or infrastructure to carry out the duties of retirement administration.
+The Pew Charitable Trust study found that lack of administrative resources was the second biggest obstacle to offering employees a quality retirement plan.

-The PEP is a "do it for you” plan where the P3 manages administration, monitoring, and reporting.
-Employers don't have to worry about plan set-up, coordinating with vendors, filing Form 5500, employee enrollment, or any of the many complexities of 401(k) plan management.
-Although the plan is managed by the P3, employers still have control over things like defining matching levels and contribution limits, and ensuring the plan is performing to match employees' needs.
-Some employers may prefer more hands-on involvement, but for those who want a plan that practically runs itself, a PEP is ideal.
+The PEP directly addresses this challenge.
+The plan is a "do it for you" approach where the P3 manages administration, monitoring, and reporting.
+Employers don't have to worry about plan setup, coordinating with vendors, filing Form 5500, employee enrollment, or any of the many complexities of 401(k) plan management.
+Although the plan is managed by the P3, employers still have control over things like defining matching levels and contribution limits, and ensuring the plan is performing to meet employees' needs.
+Some employers may prefer more hands-on involvement, but for those who want a plan that can practically run itself, a PEP is ideal.

-Look for a P3 that doesn’t forget your employees, but provides them with tools to help them manage their plan.
-This may include online auto-enrollment, or an employee portal where they can check their retirement readiness and make adjustments.
+Look for a P3 that provides your employees with tools to help them manage their plan.
+This may include online auto-enrollment, or an employee portal where they can check their retirement readiness and manage their account.

 Financial advisors and CPAs will also enjoy the benefits of being able to recommend a simpler plan to clients of all sizes.
 The PEP is a win-win for employers, employees and their families, and professional advisors who want to help their clients set up a high-quality retirement plan.